 The causes mentioned above seem obvious, but you’ll be surprised at how many companies don’t pay attention to them and end up paying hefty fines and dealing with product recalls.

-And the best way to eliminate these causes is to use a standard operating procedure and adhere to a lean label management process, both of which can be easily established with an online pharma artwork management tool.
+And the best way to eliminate these causes is to use a standard operating procedure and adhere to a lean Label design software, both of which can be easily established with an online pharma artwork management tool.

 This helps the teams stay on track, reduce revisions, and finish the artwork label before the deadline.
 It also helps them make swift changes to artwork designs if a new regulatory requirement is introduced.
 So, next, let’s look at how an online artwork management tool makes the drug labeling process easier.